Your brain will rust when you don’t wear your hearing aids often.

 Well, consistent hearing aid use allows you to get comfortable with something inside your ear canal, and it exercises and stimulates your brain.

 It helps you get comfortable with all types of sound and creates opportunities for you to hear better and be in tune with reality.

-Aside from sleeping, areas that involve water or excessive moisture, or extremely dusty environments, hearing aids should be worn all day (average 8-15 hours daily).
+Aside from sleeping, areas that involve water or excessive moisture, or highly dusty environments, hearing aids should be worn all day (average 8-15 hours daily).

-At first, the words seem foreign, but slowly, they become clearer and easier to recognize.
+At first, the words seem foreign, but slowly, they become more precise and easier to recognize.
 Even when you’re alone, the sounds we hear help to orient us to our surroundings.